aclozanohuang/mtLMMreg/README.md

 pip3 install "limix<2"
 ```

 - Download or clone the code provided in the mtLLMreg repository.
-Note: Conda and pip installation will be made available once the repository becomes public.

 ## Requirements